Appsilon/.github/profile/README.md

 We're an ambitious and fast-growing software house and consultancy specializing in action support systems and machine learning with Fortune 500 clients across the globe.
 We are a unique company inspired by a mission to improve our society and environment.

 Appsilon is a global leader in R and Shiny, which are used by companies of all sizes to build data applications.
-When companies run into difficult problems or want to initiate large-scale enterprise projects, they come to Appsilon.
+When companies run into difficult problems or want to initiate large-scale enterprise projects, they come to us.

 ## Open Source